 Breed History

 In the genetics world, a hybrid puppy mixed from two purebred parents, which is the case in both the Cavapoo and Cavachon, are called F1s.
 Generally speaking, once three generations of F1 pups have been established, kennel clubs will start entertaining the idea that they will become a breed in their own right at some point in the future.
-So, one day the Cavachon and the Cavapoo will likely be recognized as purebreds, but until then these guys are mixed doggos who can’t claim the purebred status.
+So, one day the Cavachon and the Cavapoo will likely be recognized as purebreds.
+Until then, these guys are mixed doggos who can’t claim purebred status.

 Cavachon